Press Releases, Statements and Submissions

 The above survey results had been weighted in proportion to the latest demographics of Hong Kong to reflect the situation of Hong Kong's population aged 18 or above.

-Highlights of the survey findings are available on WoC's website (https://www.women.gov.hk).
+Highlights of the survey findings are available on WoC's website (This link will open in a new windowhttps://www.women.gov.hk).

 ENDS